Meta-Transfer Derm-Diagnosis: Exploring Few-Shot Learning and Transfer Learning for Skin Disease Classification in Long-Tail Distribution: Introduction

+In this study, we aim to explore the effects of episodic learning, transfer learning and self-supervised learning for rare skin disease classification.
+One of our objective was to evaluate different model training approaches, using a benchmark test set specifically for rare skin diseases.
+In addition to transfer learning approaches using supervised ImageNet-pretrained models such as ResNet50 \cite{resnet_targ2016}, DenseNet121 \cite{huang2017densely}, MobileNetV2 \cite{sandler2018mobilenetv2}, Vision Transformer (ViT) \cite{vit_dosovitskiy2020image}, ConvNeXt \cite{convnext_liu2022convnet}, and EfficientNet \cite{efficientnet_tan2019}, we extended our evaluation to include models pretrained via contrastive self-supervised learning, including SimCLR \cite{simclr_chen2020simple}, MoCo-v3 \cite{mocov3_chen2021empirical}, DINO-v2 \cite{dinov2_oquab2023}, SimSiam \cite{simsiam_chen2021exploring}, SwAV \cite{swav_caron2020unsupervised}, and ViT-MMF \cite{vit_mmf_liu2023improving}.
+Additionally, we investigated the potential of transformer-based foundation models developed for medical imaging, such as BioViL \cite{biovil_boecking2022making} and MedCLIP \cite{medclip_wang2022}.

-In this context, we implemented four distinct training methods, each evaluated using consistent metrics for newly introduced classes.
-Our first method, Few-Shot Episodic Transfer Learning (FETL), involves adapting the model for the dataset through fine-tuning weights that were initially pre-trained on ImageNet, coupled with episodic few-shot learning.
-The second strategy, Few-Shot Episodic Learning (FEL), diverges from the first by employing episodic learning on models without any pre-training.
-The third approach, Deep Transfer Learning (DTL), focuses on fine-tuning models using deep neural networks (DNN) with pre-trained ImageNet weights, but notably omits episodic learning.
-Lastly, our fourth method, Deep Learning (DL), acts as a baseline, utilizing pre-trained ImageNet weights without additional adjustments or fine-tuning.
-Following the establishment of our approach, we aimed to enhance performance by incorporating well-known data augmentation techniques such as CutMix, MixUp, and ResizeMix into the DTL model.
+In this context, we implemented five distinct training approaches, each evaluated using consistent metrics for novel classes (Figure \ref{fig_summary_diagram}).
+Our first approach, Few-Shot Episodic Learning (FEL), applies episodic training to models initialized with random weights (i.e., without any pre-training).
+The second, Few-Shot Episodic Transfer Learning (FETL), extends this by incorporating ImageNet-pretrained weights, which are fine-tuned on the long-tail skin disease dataset within an episodic learning setup.
+The third method, Deep Transfer Learning (DTL), omits episodic training and instead fine-tunes ImageNet-pretrained models directly on base classes.
+The fourth, Deep Transfer Learning with Self-Supervised Learning (DTLS), uses contrastively pretrained models, which are then fine-tuned with supervised training on the target dataset.
+Finally, Deep Learning (DL) serves as a baseline, where ImageNet-pretrained models are evaluated without any additional training or fine-tuning.

+FETL, DTL, and DTLS were designed to incorprate FSL natural image domain advancements to address rare challenge.
+Additionally, performance improvements were targeted by integrating data augmentation techniques, such as MixUp, CutMix, and ResizeMix, specifically adapted for the unique properties of skin disease datasets.

-To evaluate the effectiveness of our proposed methodologies, we carried out extensive testing across three benchmark skin disease datasets: SD-198, Derm7pt, and ISIC2018.
-This comprehensive analysis provided us with critical insights into the most effective strategies for tackling the challenge of long-tailed data distribution in skin diseases.
+To evaluate the effectiveness of explored methods we carried out extensive testing across three benchmark skin disease datasets: SD-198, Derm7pt, and ISIC2018.
+Our comprehensive analysis provide insights for effective strategies in tackling the challenge of long-tailed data distribution in skin diseases.
 The key contributions of our study are summarized as follows: